re4ldev/arch-laptop/Guide.md

 ## 10. Setup an encryption and format the partitions ##
 We will encrypt the system partition with LUKS.

-Setup encryption on the SYSTEM partition and open the encrypted partition to work with.\
+Setup encryption on the SYSTEM partition and open the encrypted partition to work with.
+Make sure to replace _**sdXY**_ with the corresponding partition name specific to your deployment.\
-**`# cryptsetup luksFormat /dev/sda3`**\
+**`# cryptsetup luksFormat /dev/sdXY`**\
-**`# cryptsetup luksOpen /dev/sda3 cryptroot`**
+**`# cryptsetup luksOpen /dev/sdXY cryptroot`**

 Format SYSTEM and EFI partition with its respective file systems.

-EFI partition requires FAT32 file system.\
+EFI partition requires FAT32 file system.
+Make sure to replace _**sdXY**_ with the corresponding partition name specific to your deployment.\
-**`# mkfs.fat -F32 /dev/sda2`**
+**`# mkfs.fat -F32 /dev/sdXY`**

 SYSTEM partition will use btrfs file system.\
 **`# mkfs.btrfs /dev/mapper/cryptroot`**

 ## 11. Create and mount btrfs subvolumes and non-btrfs partitions for the System. ##
-IMPORTANT: TODO: ( revisit System and User directories/subvolumes to have CoW disabled, for example. virtual machine images ).
-Make sure to not use Copy on Write mechanism on Virtual Machines virtual disks and images.
+IMPORTANT: Make sure to not use Copy on Write mechanism on Virtual Machines virtual disks and images.\
+TODO: (revisit System and User directories/subvolumes to have CoW disabled, for example. virtual machine images).

 Subvolume flat layout is used for the SYSTEM installation. subvolume | directory | rationale